SchlossLab/severe-CDI/paper/paper.md

 receiver-operator characteristic curve (AUROC) for the test sets and cross-validation folds of the training sets, and the area under the balanced precision-recall curve (AUBPRC) for the test sets.
-Each point is the median performance across 100 train/test splits with tails as the 95% CI. **B)** Receiver-operator characteristic curves for the test sets.
+Each point is annotated with the median performance across 100 train/test splits with tails as the 95% CI. **B)** Receiver-operator characteristic curves for the test sets.
 Mean specificity is reported at each sensitivity value, with ribbons as the 95% CI. **C)** Balanced precision-recall curves for the test sets.
 Mean balanced precision is reported at each recall value, with ribbons as the 95% CI.

 </div>